David H. Koch (1962) Professor of Biology

 Professor Jacks received his bachelor's degree in biology from Harvard College, and his doctorate from the University of California, San Francisco, where he trained with Nobel Laureate Harold Varmus.
 He was a postdoctoral fellow with Robert Weinberg at the Whitehead Institute before he joined the MIT faculty in 1992.
 From 2001-2021, Professor Jacks served as Director of the MIT Center for Cancer Research and its successor, the Koch Institute at MIT.
 He was also a Howard Hughes Medical Institute Investigator from 1994-2021 and resigned his HHMI position to take his current role as President of Break Through Cancer.
 In recognition of his contributions to the study of cancer genetics, Professor Jacks received the AACR Outstanding Achievement Award, the Amgen Award from the American Society of Biochemistry and Molecular Biology, the Paul Marks Prize for Cancer Research, and the Sergio Lombroso Award in Cancer Research.
 He also served as Chair of the National Cancer Advisory Board at the National Cancer Institute, was a member of the Board of Directors of the American Association for Cancer Research (AACR), and was elected President of the AACR in 2009.
-Professor Jacks was also elected to the National Academy of Sciences, the Institute of Medicine of the National Academies, the American Academy of Arts and Sciences and the inaugural class of Fellows of the AACR Academy.
+Professor Jacks was also elected to the National Academy of Sciences, the Institute of Medicine of the National Academies, the American Academy of Arts and Sciences, and the inaugural class of Fellows of the AACR Academy.
 In 2015, he was the recipient of the Killian Award, the highest honor the MIT faculty can bestow upon one of its members, and in 2020 he was recognized with the AACR Princess Takamatsu Memorial Lectureship.
-Professor Jacks serves on the Board of Directors of Thermo Fisher Scientific and Amgen.
-He is also a co-founder of T2 Biosystems and Dragonfly Therapeutics as well as a scientific advisor to Skyhawk Therapeutics, SQZ Biotech, and the Lustgarten Foundation.
+Professor Jacks serves on the Board of Directors of Thermo Fisher Scientific and Amgen, and is also a co-founder of T2 Biosystems and Dragonfly Therapeutics as well as a scientific advisor to Skyhawk Therapeutics, SQZ Biotech, and the Lustgarten Foundation.